with-code-example/golang-with-code-example/content/blog/go-vs-rust-navigating-the-programming-landscape.md

 ### Stack Overflow Developer Survey: Insights into Developer Preferences

-To gauge developer sentiment and preferences, we turn to the annual Stack Overflow Developer Survey, which provides valuable insights into the programming languages, tools, and technologies favored by developers worldwide.
+To gauge developer sentiment and preferences, we turn to the annual Stack Overflow Developer Survey, which provides valuable insights into the programming languages, tools, and technologies favoured by developers worldwide.
 According to the latest survey data, both Go and Rust enjoy a healthy level of popularity among developers, with Go often ranking among the top 10 most loved and wanted languages, thanks to its simplicity, performance, and strong ecosystem of libraries and tools.

 However, when it comes to satisfaction and interest in using the language again, Rust developers tend to express higher levels of satisfaction and enthusiasm compared to their Go counterparts.
-This sentiment is reflected in the survey data, which shows that a higher percentage of Rust developers express a desire to continue using Rust in the future, highlighting the language's strong community support and favorable developer experience.
+This sentiment is reflected in the survey data, which shows that a higher percentage of Rust developers express a desire to continue using Rust in the future, highlighting the language's strong community support and favourable developer experience.

 ![golang stackoverflow](https://appwrite.withcodeexample.com/v1/storage/buckets/65cb3fcd6bbe0f7e04d4/files/65ccee4326ec8be9a598/preview?width=1280&height=0&gravity=center&quality=90&project=65ca51d2711f0f5e1fa8)